zanbaldwin/zanbaldwin.github.io/_pages/cv.md

 festival in Europe.

 Member (and previous host) for [PHPSW](http://phpsw.uk).
 Member/co-host of various other, non-industry related community groups in the Bristol area.
-I will obviously be decreasing my responsibilities in the UK, but am already interested in getting involved with similar communities in Vancouver.
+I'm already interested in getting involved with similar communities in Vancouver and will obviously be decreasing my responsibilities in the UK over the course of 2019.

 # Experience